metagamelabs/test123/README.md

 - Stake time is 1 year
 - stake/unstake and lock are separate. staking doesn't require locking.
 - Card feature is not related to the staking.

+# Not completed yet
+- Upgradeable ERC20 instead of ERC20
+- Card Feature
+- Unit test scenarios with more than 1 account.